himoldeonline/himoldeonline-setup/README.md

-## Helper Tools for himoldeonline project
+## Helper Tools for the himoldeonline project

 ### Get up and running
 #### Run the below command 'click the upper right box to fetch command into clipboard' in your terminal to get started